 - Music can be streamed or downloaded.

-- 16GB storage facility – most running smart watches with music only have 4GB.
-It’s be shared but it’s still much better.
+- 16GB storage facility – most running smartwatches with music only have 4GB.
+It’s being shared but it’s still much better.

 - nano-SIM.
 Leave your phone behind – run without it and still take/make phone calls and control Siri etc.